tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/index.md

 Azure Service Bus provides cloud-enabled communication with enterprise messaging and relayed communication that helps you connect on-premises solutions with the cloud.

+The REST APIs fall into the following categories:

+- **Azure Resource Manager**: APIs that perform resource manager operations, and have `/providers/Microsoft.ServiceBus/` as part of the request URI.
+- **Service Bus service**: APIs that enable operations directly on the Service Bus service, and have `<namespaceName>.servicebus.windows.net/` in the request URI.
+- **"Classic" or RDFE management**: APIs that provide programmatic access to much of the functionality available through the Azure portal.
+These APIs have `management.core.windows.net` in the URI.

 ## REST operation groups

 The Service Bus REST API provides operations for working with the following resources.

+### Azure Resource Manager

+[Resource manager APIs](/rest/api/servicebus/namespaces) are management APIs that perform operations on Service Bus entities, such as namespaces, queues, and topics.
+They are useful in scenarios that enable global authentication, rather than at the namespace or entity level.

 | Operation group               | Description                                                                             |
 |-------------------------------|-----------------------------------------------------------------------------------------|